 The Pacific halibut stock assessment has updated to newer versions of the stock synthesis software (Methot and Wetzel 2013a; Methot and Wetzel 2013b) as new features have been added, and in order to avoid major changes as input/output changes have evolved over time.
-The 2019 stock assessment was implemented in version 3.30.13 (Methot et al. 2019), which was updated to 3.30.15 (Methot Jr et al. 2020b) for the 2020 stock assessment in order to utilize the automatic calculation of variance and covariance for dynamic unfished stock size, a feature that was unavailable in previous years.
-For 2021, version 3.30.17 (Methot Jr et al. 2021b) was used, but the results were unaffected as there were no changes made that were related to any of the features used for Pacific halibut.
-Similarly, for 2022 the models were updated to version 3.30.19, but the results were identical to those produced under the previous version.
-For simplicity, this step has been omitted from the bridging figures below.
+The 2024 stock assessment was implemented in version 3.30.22.1 (Methot et al. 2024), which was updated to 3.30.23.1 (Methot Jr 2024) for the 2025 stock assessment.
+The results were unaffected as there were no changes made that were related to any of the features used for the analyses of Pacific halibut; therefore, for simplicity, this step has been omitted from the bridging figures below.